 - Do not place anything in the protective case that will press against the cover.

 - Make sure there is nothing on the keyboard before closing the lid (e.g. pens, pencils or disks).

 - Only clean the screen with a soft, dry microfiber cloth or anti-static cloth.

 Back to top of page

-- All Chromebooks will be labeled with a UUSD bar-code and student label and checked out to the student.
+- All Chromebooks will be labeled with a UUSD bar-code and checked out to the student.

 - Students and parents/guardians may be charged up to the full replacement cost of a Chromebook for tampering with the library bar-code.

 - Loaner Chromebooks may be issued to students when they leave the school issued Chromebook for repair with the school for repair.

 - A student borrowing a loaner will be responsible for any damage to, or loss of, the loaned device.

 - Chromebooks on loan to students having their devices repaired may be used until their device is repaired and returned to the classroom.